Facebook icon7 Shopify Customization Strategies to Boost Sales in 2026 - F22 Labs

 3. Advanced Search and Navigation

-In 2025, search is no longer a backend feature; it’s a direct contributor to the user experience and revenue.
+In modern eCommerce stores, search is no longer just a utility feature; it directly influences user experience and revenue generation.

 4. Mobile-First Optimisation